 A popular alternative to returning on the train is to fly back to Ankara from Kars airport.
 Yusef and Ayşegül did so, but the obvious sacrifice is missing out on Divriği and Sivas.

 The highlights?
 For Jan, Lake Çıldır and the troika ride.
 For me, seeing Ararat, Ani and wolves all on one day, and for Michelle, haunting Ani with Armenia in the distance.
 Oh, and the wolves!

 To Yeşim and Paul at Amber Travel in Kaş, we cannot thank them enough for arranging everything.
 The bespoke package they prepared for us included absolutely everything except the coach journey to and from Ankara and the optional tours available during the train stops.

-Amber have an enormous wealth of experience organizing such individual trips and we strongly advise anyone planning any kind of excursion up country to contact them on 0242 836 1630.
+Amber Travel has an enormous wealth of experience organizing such individual trips and we strongly advise anyone planning any kind of excursion up the country to contact them at 0242 836 1630.
 Their office can be found at Yeni Cami Sokak.
 Boşgelmez Apt.
 No. 1, 07580 Kaş.

 Thinking of going?